Holiday Sides Mash Up

 Forgo the shredded carrot mayo salad and make this recipe for spicy baked carrots.
 SO GOOD.

-Consider a cauliflower mashed potato mash-up instead of plain white potatoes or (and this is one of my favorites) consider mixing and mashing rutabagas in with your with your spuds.
+Consider a cauliflower mashed potato mash-up instead of plain white potatoes or (and this is one of my favorites) consider mixing and mashing rutabagas in with your spuds.
 Rutabagas are low in carbs and higher in fiber and mixing them in with your Idaho potatoes cuts back on the carbs!
 I grew up eating mashed rutabagas and potatoes and I LOVE THEM.
 Mashed turnips and potatoes are even better the next day sautéed in a pan and served with eggs for breakfast!

-Stuffing: I was never much of a stuffing fan, (my older sister is) but there’s a great, low carb recipe for stuffing here.
+Stuffing: I was never much of a stuffing fan, (my older sister is) but there’s a great, low-carb recipe for stuffing here.